Maria Znamierowska-Prüfferowa: Work at the Stephen Báthory University (USB) and second World War

 In Vilnius, Maria Znamierowska-Prüfferowa started ethnology studies in autumn 1926, under the direction of Cezaria Baudouin de Courtenay Ehrenkreutz Jędrzejewiczowa.
 A year later, she took a post at the USB Ethnographic Museum, where she worked till the outbreak of WWII.
 From this period, her passion for ethnography and museology became engraved in her genes.

 She published her monograph in 1930, The fisheries of the Trakai lakes (Rybołówstwo jezior trockich), and pursued research in the field of ethnology.
 Her first scientific tutor was prof. Cezaria Jędrzejewiczowa (in Vilnius).
 Later, once Maria moved to the Polish capital, her mentor was prof. Kazimierz Moszyński (1887–1959) who had been chairing since 1935 the Department of Ethnology in Warsaw.

-In 1932, Maria Znamierowska-Prüfferowa obtained Master's Degrees in Ethnology and Ethnography.
+In 1932, Maria Znamierowska-Prüfferowa obtained master's degrees in ethnology and ethnography.
 In 1936, she was employed as an assistant professor in the Department of Ethnology at the USB and in 1939, she defended her doctorate dissertation entitled Fishing bones.
 Attempt to classify fish bones of north-eastern Poland (Ości rybackie.
 Próba klasyfikacji ości północno-wschodniej Polski) written under the supervision of prof. Kazimierz Moszyński.

 During the interwar period, Maria traveled abroad to hone her museology expertise: France, Austria, Yugoslavia, Hungary, Czechoslovakia, Scandinavia and the Baltic States.
 While conducting field researches for the USB Ethnographic Museum, she also took up teaching activities at the USB "Eastern European Research Institute" (Instytut Naukowo-Badawczy Europy Wschodniej).
 She strived to popularize the protection of ethnographic monuments by engaging people in rural schools, public schools or on the national radio.
 Before the war, she gained the qualification of museum curator.

 Znamierowska-Prüfferowa had been working during the first 3 years of World War II at the USB museum.
 However, in 1942, after having been briefly arrested by the Germans, she left the institution and started earning money by giving private lessons.
 In 1943, she became involved in underground education activities.
-At the liberation of Vilnius from the Nazi forces (July 1944), Maria resumed her work in the museum.
+At the start of the Soviet occupation with the Vilnius offensive of July 1944, Maria resumed her work in the museum.